dbroeglin/jmmix/README.md

 To inspect the content of MMO files:

     hexdump -e '1/1 "%03_ad |"' -e '4/1 " %02X" " | "' -e '4/1 "%_p" "\n"' <mmo file>

+## Know issues

+* rL and the register stack are not implemented yet